-Ms Lyes is the chief corporate services officer and has a NHS career spanning 20 years.
+Amanda Lyes is the chief corporate services officer and has a NHS career spanning 20 years.
 Although professionally qualified in human resources, her portfolio also encompasses IM&T, corporate governance, information governance, data security as well as HR.
 Ms Lyes’ strengths lie in the field of change management, organisational development and employee relations.

-Ms Lyes has a wide understanding of NHS service delivery and is passionate about delivering a high standard of service.
+Amanda Lyes has a wide understanding of NHS service delivery and is passionate about delivering a high standard of service.
 She is an experienced Board member having held Board level positions in two other NHS organisations and is a Fellow of the Chartered Institute of Personnel and Development and holds a MSc in Human Resource Management

 Richard is the CCG’s Chief Redesign Officer.

 Richard has worked across the NHS and local government in a variety of roles most recently at NHS Enfield CCG where he led on the redesign of clinical services across the borough.
 He has also been an elected local councillor and cabinet member within a London borough where he led on community safety, leisure and libraries.